rupurt/duckdb-airport-extension/docs/README.md

 |----------------|------|-------------|
 | `location` | VARCHAR | This is the location of the Flight server |
 | `criteria` | VARCHAR | This is free form criteria to pass to the Flight server |

+Named Parameters:

+`auth_token` - a VARCHAR that is used as a bearer token to present to the server, the header is formatted like `Authorization: Bearer <auth_token>`

 This function returns a list of Arrow Flights that are available at a particular endpoint.